,

 Stability

-A measure of the stability of an atom is its binding energy per nucleon, usually expressed in MeV(millions of electron-volts).
+A measure of the stability of an atom is its binding energy per nucleon, usually expressed in MeV (millions of electron-volts).

-= total binding energy for the nucleus/mass number
+binding energy/nucleon = total binding energy for the nucleus/mass number

 This is an average of the energy needed to remove a nucleon from the nucleus.